Solutions - Topics, Books, FAQs

 To deal with the case of an abnormal mass, a Vant Hoff factor was introduced in 1880, which mathematically is described as follows:

-How to prepare for Solutions
+How to Prepare for Solutions

 • This chapter is a part of the physical chemistry and it is very important from the numerical point of view.
 The theory part is less but you simply need to work with the formulas and questions of this chapter.

-• There are some common terms are used in this chapter like vapour pressure and mole fraction, so before coming to this chapter, first, you must finish the two basic chapters - "Mole concept" and "Gaseous state".
+• There are some common terms used in this chapter like vapour pressure and mole fraction, so before coming to this chapter, first, you must finish the two basic chapters - "Mole concept" and "Gaseous state".

-NCERT Solutions Subject wise link:
+NCERT Solutions Subject-wise:

 Prescribed Books for Solutions